sophie-katz/prelude/README.md

     * **Password:** must match `POSTGRES_PASSWORD` in `.env`
 * Click save - it should appear in the sidebar

+### Known issues

+* If you run into errors saying that modules cannot be imported in `*.vue` files, you may need to set the typescript version.
+Run the VS Code command `Volar: Select Typescript Version...` and select the version prefixed with `.yarn/`.

 ## Project layout

 | Path     | Description                                                         |